To be as safe as possible online, you should use a VPN kill switch.

 Usenet downloading relies on a secure (SSL), private connection with the Usenet provider making it much safer, but your ISP can still see that you are downloading lots of data from Usenet and will often punish you by slowing down (throttling or shaping) your connection.
 Using a VPN while downloading from Usenet prevents your ISP from detecting you are accessing newsgroups and throttling your connection because of it.

-The Internet is still the Wild West and it is just too easy to download something that is misleading or mis-labelled or for you to be tricked into doing so by trolls, malware or bots.
+The Internet is still a bit like the Wild West and it's just too easy to download something misleading or mislabeled... or for you to be tricked into doing so by trolls, malware or bots.

 No VPN Can Guarantee 100% Uptime